Located close to Fraser Island and one of the best whale-watching spots in Australia, there are plenty of things to do in Hervey Bay!

 One of the more popular areas is Organ Park, which has a play train and playground equipment.

 Offshore, there’s a reef that is suitable for snorkelling.
+You can also visit the Hervey Bay Dive Centre if you’re interested in taking diving lessons.

 The easiest way to swim out to the reef is from the stretch of beach opposite Nielsen Park.